-As discussed in the CSM, the closest protected habitats or species are the South Dublin Bay SAC and the South Dublin Bay and River Tolka Estuary SPA.
-These sites are located approximately 2.15 km from the leak location and are not considered viable receptors at this location as no pathway exists over this distance in soil or groundwater to impact these sites.
+As discussed in the CSM, the closest protected site is the South Dublin Bay and River Tolka Estuary SPA.
+This SPA is located approximately 2.65 km from the leak location and is not considered a viable receptor at this location as no pathway exists over this distance in soil or groundwater to impact the SPA.

-Golder recognises that at present the ability of LAB and mineral oil to penetrate water pipes is not a fully understood risk, albeit likely to be a low risk.
+Golder recognises that at present the ability of LAB to penetrate water pipes is not a fully understood risk, albeit likely to be a low risk.
 In the event that LAB was able to penetrate water pipes, then it is possible to examine the potential for LAB to dissolve in the water in the pipes and compare this to potential toxicity and drinking water limits (if available).

-The WHO drinking water guideline value for $EC{10}$ - $EC{12}$ , $EC{12}$ - $EC{16}$ aromatic fraction (Petroleum Products in Drinking-water, Background document for development of WHO Guidelines for Drinking-water Quality, 2008) is 0.09 mg/l.
+The WHO drinking water guideline value for EC10-EC12, EC12-EC16 aromatic fraction (Petroleum Products in Drinking-water, Background document for development of WHO Guidelines for Drinking-water Quality, 2008) is 0.09 mg/l.
 The solubility limit of LAB is 0.041 mg/L (OECD).
 Therefore, it is not possible for LAB to dissolve into water in supply pipes above the drinking water limit i.e. the drinking water guidance cannot be exceeded.
-Furthermore, presuming permeation of LAB through the pipe is occurring, the maximum solubility limit (0.041mg/l) could potentially be reached if water within the pipe was stagnant and allowed to fully dissolve or equilibrate over time; however, Golder understands that water will be moving in the pipe making it difficult for LAB to reach its solubility limit.
+Furthermore, presuming permeation of LAB through the pipe is occurring, the maximum solubility limit (0.041 mg/l) could potentially be reached if water within the pipe was stagnant and allowed to fully dissolve or equilibrate over time; however, Golder understands that water will be moving in the pipe making it difficult for LAB to reach its solubility limit.